elai950/AlertToast/README.md

 The usage is very simple.
 Use the `.alertDialog` view modifier that expects returning `AlertToast`.

-- Assign a state variable to `show`.
+- Assign a state variable to `show` parameter.
 - Return `AlertToast` and fulfill the parameters: `type`, `title`, and `subTitle` (Optional).

 For showing a simple alert text message: